 bantime parameter, fail2ban unbans the client by calling the

-However, when you deviate from the standard configuration, it is helpful to know how fail2ban functions in order to manipulate its behavior in a predictable way.
+By now you have a fairly in-depth understanding of how fail2ban operates.
+When you deviate from the standard configuration, it is helpful to know how fail2ban functions in order to manipulate its behavior in a predictable way.